Cogges/cogges.github.io/men.md

 We walk along the river path (and back) for about 2 miles at night.
 You'll need wellies, warm clothes and a torch :) You are responsible for any children that you bring.
 Sorry - no unaccompanied children allowed.

-Just £1 for sausages and hot drinks (prices 2013).

 ## Monday Beer, 9pm